 The best possible way to decide or master this step is to write blogs about what you are passionate about.
 We all are passionate about something.
 If you are blogging about, let’s say your childhood passion, football, then you’ll have a ton of things to write about.

-For example you can create content about your favorite football club, or the local sports store to visit or maybe you can write stories about your childhood football heroes.
+For example, you can create high quality content about your favorite football club, or the local sports store to visit or maybe you can write stories about your childhood football heroes.

 Deciding your niche gives your blog a vision and direction.
 If you write about food for some day and cars for the other few days, you’ll surely confuse your audience.
 To make a mark, you need to be specific and unique.